2018-2019 ACC Basketball Preview

 While Duke’s freshman class includes the top 3 recruits in the country, the most important member of the class could be point guard Tre Jones.
 Jones is a top 12 recruit nationally and the brother of Tyus Jones, who helped bring Duke a National Title in 2015.
 He’s a pass first point guard that can create, which will be particularly important considering the talent of his teammates and the possibility that the team won’t stretch the floor as well as Duke normally does (Jones may not help in that area either; he struggled shooting from the shorter high school 3 point line as a senior).
 The only other traditional point guard on the roster will be sophomore Jordan Goldwire, who may be able to take care of the basketball and defend his position but will provide little offensively off the bench.
 Jones will be joined in the backcourt by 6-7 R.J.
 Barrett, the number 1 recruit in college basketball and a potential number 1 pick in next year’s draft.
 Barrett is physically explosive and can do everything well with the possible exception of shooting from the perimeter.
 In addition to scoring, he’ll help Jones facilitate the offense and contribute on the boards.
 Cameron Reddish, the number two recruit and a potential lottery pick, will step in at small forward.
 Like Barrett, he’s an excellent athlete that will help at the defensive end and he’s an unselfish player that can create and will keep the ball moving.
 Reddish is really the only one of the 4 elite recruits that has an established ability to shoot from the perimeter, so he’ll be the most likely candidate to lead the team in scoring.
 He also spent time at point guard for the Team USA U-19 team, so if Jones falter he would provide another option.
 Due to the limited number of perimeter threats, 6-6 sophomore Alex O’Connell, a top 90 recruit a year ago that averaged just 10.4 minutes a game despite being the first perimeter player off the bench, will suddenly find himself incredibly important to Duke’s offensive success after establishing himself as a dangerous perimeter threat (48.9% 3pt.) as a freshman.
 O’Connell is a capable athlete in his own right and should be able to help more in every way after adding strength to his wiry frame.
 Duke welcomes another similar wing in 6-7 top 40 recruit Joey Baker, but he will be a redshirt candidate as an early college entrant.

 Duke will actually be younger than they were a year ago, when they started four freshman but still had a senior NBA prospect to run the point for extended periods of time.
 Even though the four freshmen are all willing and capable passers, without an experienced guard turnovers could be an issue, and that will be compounded by the fact that this team may not shoot the 3 particularly well either.
 Also, after the freshmen began to struggle in his man defensive system midway through last year (they lost 3 of four, including giving up 81 points to St. Johns and 82 to UNC in losses), Krzyzewski switched to the zone he had picked up from Jim Boeheim to take advantage of the team’s length and to allow his starters to play more minutes (it worked: the team went from a strong 34th in overall fg% defense and 38th in 3pt. % defense over their first 24 games to a dominant 17th in overall fg% defense and 29th in 3pt.% defense by the end of the season).
-Duke doesn’t have the length of Bagley and Carter this year, so a move back to man seems likely, and that could see the return of problems with late game defensive fatigue due to the increasingly short bench, meaning the defense probably won’t be quite as effective as it was a year ago either.
+Duke doesn’t have the length of Bagley and Carter this year, so a move back to man seems likely, and that could see the return of problems with late game defensive fatigue due to the increasingly short bench, meaning the defense might not be as effective as it was a year ago either.
 Krzyzewski will be facing a new and unique challenge at both ends of the floor (although it’s a remarkably similar challenge to what John Calipari faced a year ago at Kentucky), and it’s hard to project this team as a contender for either an ACC or National Title.
-On the other hand, while there is reason to doubt what they will accomplish this year, Duke does have the top 3 recruits in this class as well as the top rated point guard, and they’re coached by Mike Krzyzewski, so the best case scenario for the Blue Devils will again be a National Championship.
+On the other hand, Duke does have the top 3 recruits in this class as well as the top rated point guard, and they’re coached by Mike Krzyzewski, so the best case scenario for the Blue Devils will again be a National Championship.

 2017-2018: 23-14, 8-10 (tie for 10th) in the ACC; lost to Duke in the Sweet 16